samueloluwoleb/MovieApp3.1/README.md

 * MAIL_PASSWORD = 'this should be the password of your email or generated key string based on the configuration type of the email account used, especially if using gmail account' (Shoot a message to samueloluwoleonline@gmail.com if there are issues with eamil configurations)
 * MAIL_DEFAULT_SENDER = "this should be admin email or any email you wish to reply to users email request"

+## Open AI Key

+Open the datamanager folder and load the movie_recommendation.py file

+Edit the OPEN_AI_KEY value with your authentic Open AI key

+* OPEN_AI_KEY = "create an openAI account and obtain an api key, then paste the key here"